Analytics built by: Location, Inc.

 Importantly, this makes Memphis one of the highest appreciating communities in the nation for the latest quarter, and may signal the city's near-future real estate investment strength.

-Relative to Tennessee, our data show that Memphis's latest annual appreciation rate is lower than 90% of the other cities and towns in Tennessee.
+Relative to Tennessee, our data show that Memphis's latest annual appreciation rate is higher than 50% of the other cities and towns in Tennessee.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Memphis differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Memphis - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Memphis real estate investment or home purchase decisions.